Ben McIntosh: WLA career

 McIntosh was also the first overall selection in the 2013 Western Lacrosse Association draft.
 He played for the Maple Ridge Burrards.
+McIntosh won WLA titles with the Burrards in 2016 and 2018.

 PLL career

 In 2019, McIntosh started playing for Archers Lacrosse Club in Paul Rabil’s PLL inaugural season.
 In the 2020 expansion draft, he was picked up by the Waterdogs.

 MLL career

 Ben McIntosh was selected with the sixty second pick in the eighth round by the Denver Outlaws in the 2014 Major League Lacrosse Collegiate Draft.
 Although being drafted by Denver that year, McIntosh wouldn't make a single appearance that season.
 The following season a MLL Supplemental Draft was called upon to increase the roster size from 23 to 35.
 McIntosh was available to be drafted and was by the Chesapeake Bayhawks with the seventy fifth pick of the draft.